ajcord/HackIllinois-2017/README.md

 ## Licence

-I have one of those licences from Disneyland after going on the Indy 500 track.
+I have one of those licences from Disneyland after going on the Indy 500 ride.

 But actually, it's GPL version 3.